zhaoweiyu-github/BCE-2024-Autumn/docs/source/Sep.rst

 3. Implementation of evaluation metrics to measure model performance in classification tasks, detailed in `section 3.4.2 <https://scikit-learn.org/stable/modules/model_evaluation.html>`_ of the ``scikit-learn`` user guide.

-After studying these materials, attempt to build machine learning models for a classification task using scikit-learn with the provided dataset of the Python package.
+After studying these materials, attempt to build machine learning models for a classification task using scikit-learn with the dataset provided by the package.
 Experiment with multiple machine learning models and compare their performance using the evaluation metrics.

 Optional (not required):